 Set on two and a half acres amongst peaceful, leafy surroundings, Henry Kendall Cottage was the home, for a time, of pioneer poet Henry Kendall.
 One room contains some of the poet's possessions, while the remaining rooms are furnished as an old cottage.

-A spacious Historical Museum now displays a wide variety of items and memorabilia from the past.
+The spacious Historical Museum now displays a wide variety of items and memorabilia from the past, as well as ongoing current exhibitions.
 A slab shed contains tools and farm machinery as well as an informative display on the citrus fruit industry, a mainstay of the local area for many years.

-Barbecue and picnic facilities are also available, with wood provided.Visit Website
+Barbecue and picnic facilities are also available.Visit Website

-BBQ Facilities, Car park, Picnic Area, Shaded Area, Sheltered Area
+BBQ Facilities, Car park, Picnic Area, Public Toilet, Shaded Area, Sheltered Area

 Educational Tourism, Historic/Heritage